verzep/verzep.github.io/_posts/2023-03-02-Brownian-Motion-1.md

 ## The Brownian motion

-In 1828, the botanist Robert Brown observed that pollen particles suspended in water would move following apparently random trajectories.[^1]
+In 1828, the botanist Robert Brown observed that pollen particles suspended in water would move following apparently random trajectories.[[^1]]
-Einstein gave the theoretical explanation for this strange behavior many years later [^2].
-In his reasoning, Einstein hypothesizes that the erratic movement is due to the collision of the suspended particle with the fluid molecules.
+Einstein gave the theoretical explanation for this strange behavior many years later.[[^2]] In his reasoning, Einstein hypothesizes that the erratic movement is due to the collision of the suspended particle with the fluid molecules.
 These collisions are too high in number to even try to predict, but we can describe them in _probabilistic_ terms.
 In turn, this will lead to a probabilistic description of our particle position.